 Luckily, if you pay attention and proofread your documents, preventing plagiarism becomes quite easy.

-2 Don’t rush.
-Most of the times, students forget to cite a source, because they are in a rush.
+2. Don’t rush.
+Most of the time, students forget to cite a source, because they are in a rush.
 Take your time and validate every source that you use.

 3. Learn the guidelines of your citation method.
 There are many citation styles, such as APA, Chicago, or MLA.
 All you need to do is adhere to the guidelines of your method.
 The citation managers can also help you with that.

 4. When you quote someone – make it clear.
 Usually, you don’t want to quote word-by-word too often.
 However, if you need to do it – put quotation marks and include a page number of the source you used.
 This way, your supervisor or a potential reader knows where to look for this specific quote.

 5. Make sure to organize your reference list in a proper way.
 Citation managers like Zotero or EndNote do it automatically.
 Alternatively, you can use one of the online citation generator tools.
 Don’t forget to double-check everything, just in case!

 6. Do not pay anyone to write a research paper for you.
 There are many websites and agencies, that offer writing services.
 The only problem is… it would also be a complete fraud from you.
 The report that you will submit will have your name on it and if it’s going to be found that it was written by someone else – it may have consequences.

 7. Whenever you translate a passage from a text, indicate it.
 In this case, referencing is not enough, but you should also make clear that the original text was translated.
 It is done to ensure that the author’s words won’t be misinterpreted.

 8. Make sure to reference yourself as well.
 There is a thing called “self-plagiarism”.
 That might seem odd at first, but it makes perfect sense.
 If you use your own previous work – reference it as well.